 Welcome, My name is Don A. Boucree.
 I am the Middle School Math Teacher at Resurrection of Our Lord School.
 I have been teaching at ROOL since 2017.
 I have a Bachelor Degree in Science / Math, and a Master's Degree in Educational Administration and Counselling.

 I have been an educator in the Archdiocese of New Orleans for over 33 years.
 I have served as a Principal and/or teacher at several Catholic schools in the city.
 Before joining the ROOL staff, I worked previously at: Xavier University, Christian Brothers School, St Augustine HS, St Joan of Arc and St Peter Claver Catholic School.
 I am also currently an Adjunct Math Teacher at Delgado Community College, City Park Campus.

-At ROOL , I teach 6th and 7th grade Math and serve as the Middle School Coordinator.
+At ROOL , I teach 7th grade Math, Religion and serve as the Middle School Coordinator.